Modern-MISP/lib/README.md

 ## Setting up your IDE

 Be sure to use the newly created virtual env as your interpreter (`./venv/bin/python`).
 Also install the [Ruff](https://docs.astral.sh/ruff/integrations/) extension for your IDE and set `Ruff` as your default code formatter.
 It is recommended to activate formatting your code on every save.

+## Best practices

+### Endpoint ordering

+Try to order endpoints using CRUD so that the following order is achieved:

+- Creatte a {resource}
+- Read / Get a {resource}
+- Updating a {resource}
+- Deleting a {resource}
+- Get all {resource}s
+- More niche endpoints
+- Deprecated endpoints